-The Pre-Hispanic City and National Park of Palenque is a UNESCO World Heritage site located in southern Mexico, which peaked in the 7th century AD.
+The Pre-Hispanic City of Palenque is a UNESCO World Heritage site located in southern Mexico, which peaked in the 7th century AD.

 Mexico’s Copper Canyon offers a variety of action sports including Tarzan jumps, mountain biking, ATV’ing, and ziplining, and it’s all accessible by train.

 Discover all the fun things to do in Juarez, Mexico, in a first-hand account, experiencing high-flying, extreme sports, and strong Sotol drinks.

 Half day Mayan village tours in San Cristobal de las Casas are a popular activity.
 Most tours visit San Juan Chamula and San Lorenzo Zinacantán.